Electricity sector in India: History

-In 2000s, the Electricity Act, 2003 was enacted which consolidated prior legislation, mandated the unbundling of state utilities.
+In the 2000s, the Electricity Act, 2003 consolidated prior legislation, mandated the unbundling of SEBs.
 Generation and distribution was de-licensed to encourage competition, and open access was introduced in transmission.

-In 2010s, all regional grids were fully synchronized to form a single national grid.
+In the 2010s, all the five regional grids were fully synchronized to form a single national grid.
 Large-scale electrification programmes such as DDUGJY and Saubhagya extended electricity access to nearly all households.
-India also pursued renewable energy deployment through National Solar Mission, positioning itself as a global leader for renewables.
+India also pursued renewable energy deployment goals.

+In the 2020s, the nation achieved 100% household electrification, opened nuclear power to private sector, while continuing to expand its generation capacity, with renewables making up about 87% of total additions between FY 2020-21 and FY 2025-26.